Computational framework for monolithic coupling for thin fluid flow in contact interfaces: Computational framework

 which can be seen as the discretized version of the contact contribution to the augmented Lagrangian~\eqref{eq:aug_lag}.
 Note that $\epsilon$ acts here as the augmentation parameter with units [N/m$^5$].

-The following notation of the augmented Lagrange multiplier is introduced: $\hat{\lambda}_i = \lambda_i + \epsilon \tilde{g}_i$, the sign of which defines the contact state of the node: if $\hat{\lambda}_i \leq 0$ the node belongs to the active contact zone, while if $\hat{\lambda}_i > 0$ the node is not in contact.
+The following notation of the augmented Lagrange multiplier is introduced: $\hat{\lambda}_i = \lambda_i + \epsilon \tilde{g}_i$, the sign of which defines the contact state of the node: if $\hat{\lambda}_i \leq 0$ the node is in the active state, while if $\hat{\lambda}_i > 0$ the node is not in contact.
 It is important to note that the augmented Lagrange multiplier depends on the weighted gap~\eqref{eq:int_gap}, integrated over a particular face, and therefore the state of each node is always evaluated with respect to a particular element, i.e. the same node can be in active state with respect to one adjacent element and in non-active state with respect to another.
-Furthermore, we term hereinafter an element as active if at least one of its nodes has $\hat{\lambda}_i\leq 0$, and inactive otherwise, which is important for a consistent partitioning of the interface into contact, fluid-flow and trapped fluid zones.
+Furthermore, we term hereinafter an element as active if at least one of its nodes has $\hat{\lambda}_i\leq 0$ (with respect to this element), and inactive otherwise, which is important for a consistent partitioning of the interface into contact, fluid-flow and trapped fluid zones.

 In order to find the contribution of each contact element to the balance of virtual work, we calculate the variation of~\eqref{eq:cont_energy}: